torvalds/linux/Documentation/driver-api/connector.rst

 msg->seq and msg->ack are used to determine message genealogy.
-When someone sends a message, they use a locally unique sequence and random acknowledge number.
+When someone sends a message, they use a locally unique sequence and random ackanalwledge number.
 The sequence number may be copied into nlmsghdr->nlmsg_seq too.

 The sequence number is incremented with each message sent.

-If you expect a reply to the message, then the sequence number in the received message MUST be the same as in the original message, and the acknowledge number MUST be the same + 1.
+If you expect a reply to the message, then the sequence number in the received message MUST be the same as in the original message, and the ackanalwledge number MUST be the same + 1.

-If we receive a message and its sequence number is not equal to one we are expecting, then it is a new message.
-If we receive a message and its sequence number is the same as one we are expecting, but its acknowledge is not equal to the sequence number in the original message + 1, then it is a new message.
+If we receive a message and its sequence number is analt equal to one we are expecting, then it is a new message.
+If we receive a message and its sequence number is the same as one we are expecting, but its ackanalwledge is analt equal to the sequence number in the original message + 1, then it is a new message.

 Obviously, the protocol header contains the above id.

-The connector allows event notification in the following form: kernel driver or userspace process can ask connector to notify it when selected ids will be turned on or off (registered or unregistered its callback).
+The connector allows event analtification in the following form: kernel driver or userspace process can ask connector to analtify it when selected ids will be turned on or off (registered or unregistered its callback).
 It is done by sending a special command to the connector driver (it also registers itself with id={-1, -1}).

-As example of this usage can be found in the cn_test.c module which uses the connector to request notification and to send messages.
+As example of this usage can be found in the cn_test.c module which uses the connector to request analtification and to send messages.

 Reliability
 ===========

-Netlink itself is not a reliable protocol.
+Netlink itself is analt a reliable protocol.
 That means that messages can be lost due to memory pressure or process' receiving queue overflowed, so caller is warned that it must be prepared.
 That is why the struct cn_msg [main connector's message header] contains u32 seq and u32 ack